aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 type: docs
 weight: 20
 url: /php-java/manage-textbox/
-description: Create Text Box on PowerPoint Slides using Java.
-Add Column in Text Box or Text Frame in PowerPoint Slides using Java.
-Add Text Box with Hyperlink in PowerPoint Slides using Java.
+description: Create Text Box on PowerPoint Slides using PHP.
+Add Column in Text Box or Text Frame in PowerPoint Slides using PHP.
+Add Text Box with Hyperlink in PowerPoint Slides using PHP.
 ---